SeaQL/seaql.github.io/SeaORM/versioned_docs/version-0.11.x/07-write-test/01-testing.md

 Using Rust automatically saves you from misspelling symbols.

-Using a *completely static* query builder (like Diesel) can eliminate this entire class of errors.
+Using a *completely static* query builder can eliminate this entire class of errors.
 However, it requires that every parameter be defined statically and available compile-time.
 This is a *harsh* requirement, as there is always something you could not know until your program starts (environment variables) and runs (runtime configuration change).
 This is especially awkward if you come from a scripting language background where the type system has always been dynamic.

 As such, SeaORM does not attempt to check things at compile-time.
 We intend to (still in development) provide runtime linting on the dynamically generated queries against the mentioned problems that you can enable in unit tests but disable in production.